yuvalsol/TwitchChatToSubtitles/README.md

 # Twitch Chat To Subtitles

-Twitch Chat To Subtitles converts a Twitch chat JSON file to SubRip .srt subtitle file.\
+Twitch Chat To Subtitles converts a Twitch chat JSON file to SubRip .srt subtitle file.
-The program doesn't download the JSON file itself, the JSON file must be retrieved beforehand.

 The program provides 3 types of subtitles:
 1. **Regular Subtitles**.
 Chat messages will appear at the center-bottom of the screen.